Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 Ultimate 1MB

-The problems encountered with SIDE 3.2 closely followed some ‘controversy’ concerning Ultimate 1MB, after one high-volume customer who had apparently purchased some forty U1MB boards in the space of around two years (and installed them in machines he had upgraded and ‘flipped’ on eBay) experienced SIDE3 issues when device was paired with the latest Ultimate boards he had purchased from RetroLemon.
+The problems encountered with SIDE 3.2 closely followed some controversy concerning Ultimate 1MB, after one high-volume customer who had apparently purchased some forty U1MB boards in the space of around two years (and installed them in machines he would subsequently offer for sale on eBay) experienced SIDE3 issues when device was paired with the latest Ultimate boards he had purchased from RetroLemon.
 The first I heard of the matter was when Jakub (RetroLemon’s proprietor) contacted me on 8 April 2024 and asked whether I knew that new builds of U1MB had ‘compatibility problems’ with my firmware.
 Needless to say I knew of no such thing, and did not even know that U1MB had been revised in any way.
-Jakub went on to explain that Lotharek had changed the SRAM chips on U1MB after the older ICs ‘became unavailable’, and that he (Jakub) learned of problems after the high-volume customer bought some of the newer boards, experienced issues, and noticed that the boards had Alliance SRAM chips instead of the usual Renesas memory.
-Problems included ‘birdies’ (ANTIC DMA corruption), malfunction of the U1MB firmware, and the machine booting directly to the OS memory test.
+Jakub went on to explain that Lotharek had changed the SRAM chips on U1MB after the older ICs ‘became unavailable’, and that he (Jakub) had learned of problems after the high-volume customer bought some of the newer boards, experienced issues, and noticed that the boards had Alliance SRAM chips instead of the usual Renesas memory.
+Problems included ‘birdies’ (ANTIC DMA corruption), malfunction of the U1MB firmware, and the machine booting directly to the OS memory test (see the ‘U1MB Flash ROM Issues’ section later in this article).

 U1MB firmware malfunction (misreported CPU speed) on an U1MB with Alliance SRAMs